Fix broken usb

 2. Now, look for the Disk Drives section and expand it.

 3. You should see a device by the name of Generic USB Flash Drive or something similar.
-If it’s visible, it means that your USB drive is readable, and you can use third-party data recovery programs to recover data.List of Disk Drives in Device Manager.
+If it’s visible, it means that your USB drive is readable, and you can use third-party data recovery programs to recover data.List of Disk Drives in Device Manager

-Recover Data from a Broken/Damaged USB Drive
+How to Recover Data from a Broken USB Drive

 👀